b-weintraub/hate-speech/README.md

 ### Natural language processing models - BERT

 In this study, a pre-trained BERT neural network model was used with 12-layers, 768-hidden, 12-heads, and 110M parameters.
-A BERT-serving-server was installed on AWS SageMaker with to handle the heavy processing power required. (computer: 4 vCPU processor + 16 GiB memory, kernel: Python 3 TensorFlow GPU optimized).
+A BERT-serving-server was installed on AWS SageMaker to handle the heavy processing power required. (computer: 4 vCPU processor + 16 GiB memory, kernel: Python 3 TensorFlow GPU optimized).
 The following parameters were used : batch size=16, max_seq_len=50, num_worker=2.

-Logistic regression was chosen for the
+Because of its performance with TD-IDF, logistic regression was chosen as the classifier model to use with BERT as well.
+Below are comparative ROC curves looking at the difference between TD-IDF and BERT text encoding.

 <p align='middle'>
     <td><img src='img/roc_overlay-BERT-TFIDF.png' align='center' style='width: 400px;'></td>